 - Navigate to Traffic Management > SSL > SSL Files.

 - In the CSR tab, click Create Certificate Signing Request (CSR).

 - Enter the values and click Create.
-Note: The Common Name field contains the value of host name created in step 1.
+Note: The Common Name field contains the value of the host name set using the ADC CLI.

 - Submit the CSR file to a trusted certificate authority (CA).
 The CSR file is available in the

 - After receiving the certificate from the CA, copy the file to the

 - Navigate to Traffic Management > SSL > Certificates > Server Certificates.